Connor Malley

-Connor Malley (born 20 March 2000) is an English professional footballer who currently plays for League of Ireland Premier Division side Dundalk.
+Connor Malley (born 20 March 2000) is an English professional footballer who plays for League of Ireland Premier Division side Shamrock Rovers, on loan from Sligo Rovers.

 Career

 Middlesbrough

 Born in Hebburn, Malley started his career in the youth academy of Sunderland before joining Middlesbrough.
 He signed his first professional contract with the club in May 2019, signing a three-year contract lasting until the summer of 2022.

 Ayr loan

 He joined Scottish Championship side Ayr United on loan to the end of the season on 31 January 2020.
 He made his debut for the club on 25 February 2020, where he scored in a 2–1 win over Greenock Morton.
-He went on to make 5 appearances for Ayr, scoring once.
+He went on to make five appearances for Ayr, scoring once.

 Carlisle United loan

 On 2 October 2020, Malley joined League Two side Carlisle United on loan until January 2021.
-He returned to Middlesbrough at the end of his loan in January 2021, having made 5 appearances in all competitions.
+He returned to Middlesbrough at the end of his loan in January 2021, having made five appearances in all competitions.

 He made his debut for Middlesbrough on 21 April 2021 as a first-half substitute for the injured Grant Hall in a 2–1 away victory over Rotherham United, with Malley's performance described as "outstanding".
 He made two further appearances for Middlesbrough that season as they finished 10th in the Championship.